jumpnow/jumpnowtek-site/_posts/2016-07-09-An-upgrade-strategy-for-embedded-Linux-systems.md

     Reboot to use the new system.

-The upgrade took about 90 seconds to run and the system was completely usable while it ran.
+The upgrade script took about 90 seconds and the system was completely usable while it was running.

-First boot into the new system, the output of the *bootpart-flags* script looks like this
+On the first boot into the new system, the output from the *bootpart-flags* script looks like this

     ...
     Finding the current root partition : /dev/mmcblk0p2 Checking there is a /dev/mmcblk0p5 partition : OK